-Wonderfully delicious pistachio nuts have long been revered as the symbol of wellness and robust health since ancient times.
+Wonderfully delicious pistachio (Pista) nuts have long been cherished as the symbol of wellness and robust health since ancient times.
 The kernels are enriched with many health-benefiting nutrients essential for optimum health.

 |Delicious Pistachio nuts!|

 Pistachios grow well under hot, dry summer and cool winters.
-They are currently being cultivated at a larger scale in the USA, Iran, Syria, Turkey, and China.
+They are currently being cultivated on a larger scale in the US, Iran, Syria, Turkey, and China.
 After plantation, it takes approximately eight to ten years until the plant produces its first major crop.
 Once established, it keeps bearing fruits for many years to come.

-Pista kernels are rich source of many anti-oxidant phyto-chemical substances such as carotenes, vitamin E, and polyphenolic antioxidant compounds.
-Research studies suggest that these compounds may help remove toxic free-radicals from the body, and thus, protect it from diseases, cancers, and infections.
+Pista kernels are rich source of many antioxidant phytochemical substances such as carotenes, vitamin-E, and polyphenolic antioxidant compounds.
+Research studies suggest that these compounds may help remove toxic free-radicals from the human body, and thus, protect it from diseases, cancers, and infections.

-Pistachios are excellent sources of vitamin-E; especially rich in gamma-tocopherol; compose about 23 g per100 g. vitamin E is a powerful lipid-soluble antioxidant essential for maintaining the integrity of cell membranes of mucosa and skin.
-In addition, vitamin E too works as scavengers of harmful Free oxygen radicals.
+Pistachios are excellent sources of vitamin-E; especially rich in γ-tocopherol; compose about 23 g per100 g. vitamin-E is a potent lipid-soluble antioxidant essential for maintaining the integrity of mucosa and skin.
+Also, vitamin-E works as scavengers of harmful free-oxygen radicals.

 The nuts are packed with many important B-complex groups of vitamins such as riboflavin, niacin, thiamin, pantothenic acid, vitamin B-6, and folates.

 They are the storehouse of minerals like copper, manganese, potassium, calcium, iron, magnesium, zinc, and selenium.
-100 g nuts provide 144% of daily-recommended levels of copper.
-Copper is an essential trace mineral that is required in neuro-transmission, metabolism, as well as red blood cell (RBC) prodution.
+100 g nuts provide 144% of daily recommended levels of copper.
+Copper is an essential trace mineral that is required in neurotransmission, metabolism, as well as red blood cell (RBC) production.

 Pistachio oil extracted from kernels is one of the healthiest cooking oils.
-It has pleasent nutty aroma and possess excellent emollient properties.
+It has a pleasant nutty aroma and possesses excellent emollient properties.
 It helps keep skin well protected from dryness.
-Besides been used in cooking, it is also employed as “carrier or base oil” in traditional medicines in massage therapy, aromatherapy, in pharmaceutical, and in cosmetic industry.
+Besides been used in the kitchen, it is also employed as “carrier or base oil” in traditional medicines in massage therapy, aromatherapy, in the pharmaceutical and cosmetic industries.

-Just a hand full of pistachios a day provides enough recommended levels of phenolic anti-oxidants, minerals, vitamins, and protein.
+Just a handful of pistachios a day provides enough recommended levels of phenolic antioxidants, minerals, vitamins, and protein.

 |Roasted pistachio nuts|

-Look for healthy, compact, uniform, off-white, inshell nuts that feel heavy in hand.
-They should be free from cracks other than the natural split, mold, spots, and of rancid smell.
+Look for healthy, compact, uniform, off-white, unshelled nuts that feel heavy in hand.
+They should be free from cracks other than the natural split, mold, spots, and rancid smell.

-Raw, unshelled pistachios can be placed under cool dry place for many months.
-However, shelled kernels should be placed in an airtight container and kept inside the refrigerator in order to prevent them turn rancid.
+Raw, unshelled pistachios can be placed in a cool, dry place for many months.
+However, shelled kernels should be placed in an airtight container and kept in the refrigerator in order to prevent them turn rancid.

 Split pistachios are a great addition to vegetable/fruit salads.